 Project managers are responsible for the success of the tasks they oversee.
 As part of their role, they will often liaise with clients or senior members of a company to understand a brief or request, and then coordinate a suitable team of employees to complete this project.
 Throughout a project, they often act as a go-between to provide updates and ensure that the most recent expectations are being met.

-The role of project manager is an important part of the engineering industry, whether it goes by that job title or a different name like project lead or technical manager.
 A project manager may not have the same level of experience or technical knowledge as the engineers that they work with, but will instead have key skills in management and organisation that are needed to see a project through to completion.

 What does a Project Manager do?